MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ## Overview of settings

 Use the following keys to preconfigure or change settings for your users.
-The keys are the same whether you run the standalone or Mac App Store edition of the sync app, but the Plist file name and domain name will be different.
+The keys are the same whether you run the standalone or Mac App Store edition of the sync app.
+But the Plist file name and domain name will be different.
 When you apply the settings, ensure that you target the appropriate domain depending on the edition of the sync app.

 ## List of settings